-775A (B) - RESIDENTIAL & AGRICULTURE CONSTRUCTION Term Course Grades 11-12 0.5 Credit Prerequisite: Advanced Woods
+775A (B) - RESIDENTIAL & AGRICULTURE CONSTRUCTION Term Course Grades 11-12 0.5 Credit Prerequisite: Advanced Residential & Agriculture Construction is designed to help students prepare for a possible career in the field

 Residential & Agriculture Construction is designed to help students prepare for a possible career in the field of construction.
 Students apply their previous knowledge to on-site residential construction.
 Throughout the year, students work together on "hands on" activities (layout and assembling walls, fasten and sheath trusses, siding and soffit, etc.) to build structures from the ground up.